 Transportation is our biggest driver of climate change—and electric vehicles are a key solution

-EVs also offer lower fuel and maintenance costs, and they are becoming a viable option for more uses and more people due to rapid improvements in the distance they can drive on a charge, more widespread availability, expanding charging networks, and faster chargers.
+EVs also offer lower fuel and maintenance costs, and they are becoming a viable option for more uses and more people due to rapid improvements in the distance they can drive on a charge, more widespread availability, federal purchase incentives, expanding charging networks, and faster chargers.

 Solving our climate pollution problems will take more than just electric vehicles, but we certainly can’t do it without them.
 They are one of the tools we have in this fight; with wise investments in infrastructure, they are a powerful one.CARROLL COURTENAY, SELC STAFF ATTORNEY

 We are working at the federal, state, and local levels to accelerate the adoption of EVs and other clean vehicle technologies through stronger standards, policies, and incentives, and southern states are helping to lead the way.
 In early 2021, Virginia took bold action by adopting Clean Car standards that will ensure more fuel-efficient vehicles are sold in the state, and that EVs are readily available to Virginia car buyers.
 Now with a new governor in Virginia, we are fighting to defend those Clean Car standards and make sure they are implemented.

 At the same time, we want to ensure that the benefits of clean vehicle technologies are shared by all.
 To accomplish this, we advocate for incentives to make EVs affordable for lower-income buyers, public funding to purchase electric transit and school buses in overburdened communities, and increased and equitable access to EV charging facilities to lower barriers for those who cannot charge at home.